longshotlabs/composable-forms/docs/spec/form.md

 This function must call the `validator` function and then call the `onSubmit` function.

 The object to pass to both functions is the most recent object representing all the form values, which you should be tracking in state.
-A form object may not be passed to `onSubmit` unless it has first been passed to both `onChanging` and `onChanged`.
+A form object may not be passed to `onSubmit` unless it has first been passed to both `onChanging` and `onChange`.

 Expect `validator` to return an array of error objects a Promise that resolves with an array of error objects, and expect `onSubmit` to return either `undefined` or a Promise that resolves if submission was successful.
 Upon success, the Form component must call `resetValue` instance function.
 If `onSubmit` throws or the returned Promise rejects, do not reset values.